Getting help from a credit counsellor

 A debt management plan is an informal proposal your credit counsellor makes to your creditors on your behalf.
 It allows you to consolidate your debts into one affordable monthly payment.
 In some cases, you may not have to continue to pay interest on your debt.
 You'll usually have to repay 100% of your debts.

-- they will reduce or eliminate the interest rate or fees on your debts
+- they’ll reduce or eliminate the interest rate or fees on your debt

-- they will extend the period of time which you have to repay your debt
+- they’ll extend the period of time which you have to repay your debt

-If some creditors don't accept your debt payment plan, your credit counselling agency will usually suggest you make payment arrangements directly with those creditors.
+Some of your creditors may not accept your debt management plan.
+In that case, your credit counsellor will usually suggest you make payment arrangements directly with those creditors.

 What to consider before you sign up for a debt management plan